cardouken/UNAS-Pro-fan-control/README.md

 - Min Fan Speed: `70%`
 - Max Fan Speed: `100%`

-Result: Cooler drives, more aggressive cooling.

 ### 3. Set Speed

 Lock fans to a specific speed (0-100%).

-**How to use:**

-1. Select "Set Speed" mode
-2. Adjust "UNAS Fan Speed" slider
-3. Fans stay locked at that speed

 ## Monitoring